Middle Eastern Studies and Politics BA

 Course overview

-In this degree, you’ll gain an in-depth understanding of two subject areas, studying the history, politics, religion and culture of the Middle East, alongside the study of politics, allowing you to analyse the complex political circumstances that shape our world today.
+In this degree, you’ll gain an in-depth understanding of two subject areas: the history, politics, religion and culture of the Middle East, and the study of politics more broadly.
+This allows you to analyse the complex political circumstances that shape our world today.

 You’ll also develop your understanding of political theory and systems of government around the world.
 You’ll study the mechanisms of power and influence of politics in public life, exploring the real politics behind the headlines and constructing practical solutions to political challenges.